Istanbul Food Guide

 simit, acma and catal for sale on a street cart in istanbul

-Açma is a soft, brioche-like bagel that’s available sweet or savory.
+Açma is a soft, brioche-like bagel sold sweet or savory.

-The börek is a savory yet stuffed pastry, a lighter, fluffier version of a pasty or a pie.
-Although the choice of stuffing tends to be very conventional, there are hundreds of different types of böreks.
+Börek is a savory stuffed pastry, lighter and fluffier than a pasty or a pie.
+The fillings tend to be conventional, yet there are hundreds of different börek types.

-These are sold at bakeries, pastry shops, and street peddlers all around Istanbul.
+All three are sold at bakeries, pastry shops, and street carts around Istanbul.

 9. Tavuk Pilav - all around Istanbul (Chicken and rice)

-Far more interesting than its name, this creamy, buttery rice will melt in your mouth.
-Some restaurants may add chickpeas; others will spice up their dish with a colorful variety of ingredients.
+Far more interesting than its name suggests, this creamy, buttery rice melts in your mouth.
+Some sellers add chickpeas; others mix in a colorful range of extras.

 10. Halka Tatlısı and Tulumba - all around Istanbul (The ring dessert)